 When will I be able to access the property?

-At least two years from closing.
-The next phase will include full oil remediation, land & ecology surveys, and initial restoration work.
+At least three years from closing.
+The next phase will include full oil remediation, biological surveys, and initial restoration work.

 What will I be able to do on the property once it is open to the public?

-This remains to be determined, but we anticipate: walking trails, interpretive panels, camping, and other low impact activities (bird watching, etc.).
-There will be public access, but a focus on ecological restoration/conservation.
+This remains to be determined, but we anticipate: walking trails, interpretive panels, cold camping, and other low impact activities (bird watching, etc.).

 How will the Banning Ranch Conservancy stay engaged on the property?

-The Conservancy will remain a committed partner for the protection of Banning Ranch.
-BRC will continue to raise funds for restoration and engage the community, tribes, colleges, businesses, and more, to ensure all voices are heard in terms of what the future of Banning Ranch is.
+The Conservancy will remain a committed partner for the protection of the Randall Preserve.
+BRC will continue to raise funds for restoration and engage the community, tribes, colleges, businesses, and more, to ensure all voices are heard in terms of what the future of the Preserve is.